ramtinak/InstagramApiSharp/README.md

 Check [Wiki pages](https://github.com/ramtinak/InstagramApiSharp/wiki) for documentation.

 ## Version changes
+v1.1.4.2
+- [Bugfix] Unique guid for devices (now instagram won't suspicious to you, relogin required)

+v1.1.4.1
+- [Minor bugfix] for GetUserAsync in UserProcessor

+v1.1.4.0
+- [Bugfix] for RavenReplayChainCount in direct thread item
+- [Update] tiny update for story seen uri
+- [Add] MarkStoryAsSeenAsync to StoryProcessor
+- [Add] GetHighlightMediasAsync to StoryProcessor
+- [Add] ReplyToStoryAsync to StoryProcessor
+- [Bugfix] for Result.GetResponseType

 v1.1.3.8
 - [Bugfix] For checkpoint issue thx to [@hermaphros](https://github.com/hermaphros) for solution
 - [Bugfix] For GetFullUserInfoAsync